HiveMP/zerotier-build/README.md

 ## Usage

-You can download the latest builds of libzt from the GitHub releases page.
+You can download the latest builds of libzt from the [GitHub releases page](https://github.com/HiveMP/zerotier-build/releases).
+We currently provide binaries and static libraries for:

+* Linux (64-bit)
+* macOS (Universal)
+* Windows (64-bit)

 ## Licensing